ember-learn/ember-blog/content/ember-3-27-released.md

 ---
 title: Ember 3.27 Released
 authors:
-  - the-crowd # replace with real authors from the author folder (add yourself if you're not there)
+  - matthew-beale
+  - ricardo-mendes
-date: 2021-05-XXT00:00:00.000Z
+  date: 2021-07-02T00:00:00.000Z
 tags:
   - releases
   - '2021'
   - version-3-x
 ---

-Today the Ember project is releasing version 3.27 of Ember.js, Ember Data, and Ember CLI. <!-- Block start: Uncomment if an LTS candidate --><!--This release of Ember.js is an LTS (Long Term Support) candidate.
-LTS candidates prioritize stability over the addition of new features, and have an extended support schedule.--><!-- Block end -->
+Today the Ember project is announcing release 3.27 of Ember.js, Ember Data, and Ember CLI.

 This release kicks off the 3.28 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.

+Ember.js 3.28 is the final planned version of the 3.x release cycle, and will become an LTS release.
+As of the 3.28-beta being released, the main development branch of all Ember projects will become 4.0.

 You can read more about our general release process here: